proxycannon/proxycannon-ng/README.md

 openvpn --config proxycannon-client.conf
 ```

-### Scale up/down exit-nodes
+**Setup Completed! yay!** From now on you'll only need to connect to the VPN to use proxycannon-ng.
+The next section details how to add and remove exit-nodes (source IPs):

+## Managing exit-nodes
 Scaling of exit-nodes is controlled on the control-server using terraform.
+### Scale up exit-nodes
-To scale up additional AWS exit-nodes, do the following:
+To create AWS exit-nodes, do the following:
 1. cd into `proxycannon-ng/nodes/aws`
 2. Edit the count value in `variables.tf` to the number of exit-nodes (source IPs) you'd like
 3. run `terraform apply` to launch the instances.

+### Scale down exit-nodes
+If you want to stop all exit-nodes run `terraform destroy`.
+OR
 Scaling down exit-nodes can be done by reducing the count value in `variables.tf` and running `terraform apply` again.
 Terraform will automatically remove X number of exit-node instances.

-If you want to stop all exit-nodes run `terraform destroy`.

 ---